ISUgenomics/data_wrangling/merge_data/README.md

 **B.** If the number of files is large (say, more than 5), use a 1-column file listing all the inputs.

-First, list paths & names of all inputs into a one-column file. *For example, go to the directory with all ionputs and execute the command:*
+First, list the paths & names of all inputs in a one-column file. *For example, go to the directory with all inputs and execute the command:*
 ```
 for i in input*; do echo `pwd`/$i >> input_list; done
 ```